 We believe to cope with increasing log export volumes a second log berth at wharf 8 is needed to allow simultaneous loading of two 200m long log vessels.

 As well as being able to handle more wood, a second berth would future-proof the port for coastal shipping and new international trade and exports.

 Overall it’s a staged multi-million dollar construction project likely to take five years.

 Development funding will come from operational cashflow and borrowings.
 In time the development will pay for itself.

-Because a number of Eastland Port structures involved in the redevelopment require refurbishment regardless of the second berth development, we’ve started planning this year.
+Because a number of Eastland Port structures involved in the redevelopment require refurbishment regardless of the second berth development, we’re underway.

 The second resource consent application is for: